 Why do you want to wear a heart rate monitor when using the Peloton?
 Because a bunch of the classes that go live or On Demand on the Peloton IOS app are called Heart Rate Zone Training or something such.

 Finally, while your FitBit can track your heart rate, it won’t pair with the Peloton bike for heart rate training.
 However, it will work with your Peloton bike to track distance and calories burned.

-6. Best socks for biking
+2. Best socks for Peloton

+You wouldn’t think that you need special socks for riding your Peloton or spin class in general.
+You would be wrong.
 One of the challenges of biking is that on long rides your feet and toes tend to fall asleep.
 This is due to no fault of your own, except for wearing too thick socks.
 Yes, that’s right.
-The best socks for biking are those that are on the thinner side.
+The best socks for Peloton are those that are on the thinner side.
 It just means you need to cinch your shoes a little snugger so they stay on your feet.